Government: A Neighborhood Association Analogy

 Several clarifications are necessary at this point:

 1.)
-The Constitution can NOT possibly be a contract between the People and the various ratifying states for the simple reason that the states – NOT the People – agreed by ratification to the Constitution as a contract among the various states, creating a trust.
-These ratifying various states were the grantors and the people were the beneficiaries.
+The Constitution can NOT possibly be a contract between the People and the various ratifying states for the simple reason that the states – NOT the People – agreed by ratification to the Constitution as a contract among the various states, creating a TRUST.
+These ratifying various states were the Grantors (Trustors) and the people were the Beneficiaries.